 - Set targets that focus on real change, and are meaningful (relevant to the desired impact), measurable, realistic (adaptable and flexible), and regularly assessed. - 2.
-Consult with recipients and sub-recipients, evaluate their performance, and take action against poor performers. - iv.
+Consult with recipients and subrecipients, evaluate their performance, and initiate corrective action with poor performers. - iv.
 Conduct an initial comprehensive assessment in coordination with ESG Program, and then annually conduct a gaps analysis of the needs of homeless people, as compared to available housing and services within Contra Costa County. - v.
 Facilitate and support the reporting of outcomes of CoC and ESG programs to HUD in coordination with the Collaborative Applicant.